While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

-Yet another school that finds itself listed among “The Princeton Reviews” best game design programs, Drexel’s “Bachelor of Science in Game Design & Production” has a lot to offer.
-For one, this course is less about theory and more about a hands-on approach to learning game design.
+Yet another one of the top game design colleges in the country that finds itself listed among Princeton Review’s best game design colleges, Drexel’s “Bachelor of Science in Game Design & Production” has a lot to offer.
+For one, this game development school is less about theory and more about a hands-on approach to learning game design.
 To that end, they offer a six-month coop.
 This ensures that you have half a year’s worth of experience working in the field before you get your degree, making you much more likely to get hired either at the company you were already at or elsewhere.

-One of the neatest features this program offers is access to the animation capture & effects lab, which features greenscreen technology, HD cameras, Dolly’s, Studio lighting, and a host of motion capturing devices.
+One of the neatest features this gaming college offers is access to the animation capture & effects lab, which features greenscreen technology, HD cameras, Dolly’s, Studio lighting, and a host of motion capturing devices.
 There’s even a motion simulation platform, VR, and AR equipment so students at Drexel can be at the forefront of new technologies and design techniques.
-This design course has small class sizes and is taught by several industry professionals with impressive credentials.
+This game design college has small class sizes and is taught by several industry professionals with impressive credentials.

 If you want to skip writing essays on game design theory, and get right to making a game, Drexel University’s program is an excellent choice.